WYWO: Early years

-1570 kHz came back to life in 1971 with WTCL, licensed to Warren, Ohio, signing on.
+The next station to use 1570 kHz in the Youngstown metropolitan area was WTCL, which signed on from Warren, Ohio, in 1971.
 WTCL became WOKG on November 2, 1981, and would eventually come under the ownership of Geraldine Taczak.
 In WOKG's later years, it aired a controversial locally-based talk radio format under the "Talk 1570" name.
 Programmed by Steve Fine, the lineup featured Neil Hagan (host of "Sundown Talk"), A.J., Larry Hall, Charles Cunningham, Mike Murphy and Mike Ward.
 Even while the station had authorization for nighttime operation by this period, WOKG primarily operated during the daytime hours (excluding whenever high school play-by-play would air).
 As a result, the schedule would vary according to sunrise and sunset times.

-On March 23, 1990, the WOKG studios in Warren Township, Ohio were destroyed by a fire, which was ruled arson by local authorities.
+On March 23, 1990, the WOKG studios in Warren Township, Ohio, were destroyed by a fire, which was ruled arson by local authorities.
 No suspects were ever apprehended, and the case remains unsolved to this day.
-The station returned to the air on March 30, 1990 from studios in a pizza concession trailer, located in the parking lot next to the destroyed converted farm house which had previously housed the station.
+The station returned to the air on March 30, 1990, from studios in a pizza concession trailer, located in the parking lot next to the destroyed converted farm house which had previously housed the station.
 Shortly thereafter, Geraldine Taczak would make plans to sell the station.

 In the following months, the station began simulcasting an urban-contemporary format with the 1540 facility in Niles, Ohio, known as "Network 15 - The City."
 WOKG took the WANR calls on December 15, 1990, while the 1540 facility assumed the complementary WNRB callsign.
 The two stations on "Network 15" featured local personalities such as program director/morning host Boots Bell, Sweat William, DC Don Clyde, Will Thomas, and Steve Arnold.
 The station was most known for the paid General Motors program "GM Together" - which focused on the company's nearby plant in Lordstown, Ohio - and "TMH together," focusing on Trumbull Memorial Hospital.

 WANR split off from WNRB in 1994, and carried a basic news/talk and sports format.
 Beacon Broadcasting, headed by Michael Arch, acquired WANR in late 1998, and the station added Christian programming to the mix as "The Arrow."
 It then carried a mix of oldies music and specialty talk shows as "Crusin' 1570," and then went back to a talk format as "The Talk of the Valley."
 WANR's studios by this point were located at 124 North Park Avenue in Warren's historic downtown Courthouse Square.